Learn Docker With My Newest Course

 I’m really enjoying VSCode!

-Who would have thought.
-Back in 1997 I was writing code in VB6 on Windows 95 and 20 years later I’m using Windows 10 with WSL + Docker + VSCode to develop Linux based applications on Windows (and loving it).
+Who would have thought, I started with Windows and 20 years later I’m using Windows 10 with WSL + Docker + VSCode to develop Linux based applications on Windows (and loving it).

 Here’s a follow up article that goes over my favorite VSCode extensions and settings.